 5.4.
 Collateral Relief C.R.S.
 18-1.3-107

-When the defendant entered into alternative sentencing, the court may enter an order of collateral relief which is intended to improve the defendant’s likelihood of success, including preserving or improving the defendant’s job and employment prospects.
+When you entered into alternative sentencing, the court may enter an order of collateral relief which is intended to improve your likelihood of success, including preserving or improving your job and employment prospects.

 Call us for help…